Teaching

 University of Évora main courses taught with the support of CIEMAR in the last few years are:

-Several types of classes are taught in CIEMAR, namely laboratory practical classes and field work classes.
+Several types of classes are taught in CIEMAR, namely laboratory practical classes, field work classes and lectures.

 Subjects taught in laboratory practical classes of CIEMAR are, for example: